 There are 12 references to tests on BCL2 and P53, and how they are affected by progesterone & estrogen.
 This information has been published, in part, in the following journals:

 Clearly, from the above information, can we not logically conclude that some of the underlying causes of breast cancer are too much estrogen relative to too little of the helpful benefits of the P53 gene.
-This is especially so in the presence of trans fatty acids (hydrogenated fats).
+This increased risk for breast cancer is especially so in the presence of trans fatty acids (hydrogenated fats).